kragen/dernocua/text/aluminum-foil.md

 50¢/m² is 50¢/kWp in a solar concentrator, or 0.05¢/Wp, which is noticeably cheaper than photovoltaic cells, currently around 18¢/Wp, 360 times more expensive.
+(However, the foil number there is sunlight watts; if you’re making a PV solar concentrator you have to divide by the efficiency of the solar cells, say 21%, which gives you 0.24¢/Wp electric.)
 A large aluminum-foil assembly would be vulnerable to significant deflections, but many small assemblies could be placed on a hard, stable surface such as a rock or an adobe wall.

+Alternatively, though, it might be possible to stiffen the foil by making the equivalent of corrugated cardboard out of it, maybe using aqueous boric acid (US$1.70/kg according to file `refractories.md`) or borax as the glue.
+The surface tension of water is ample to hold aluminum foil in place until the water dries.

 The feature that currently attracts my attention is the possibility of work-hardening, which suggests the tempting possibility of making